yasuflatland-lf/damascus/README.md

 [![Build Status](https://travis-ci.org/yasuflatland-lf/damascus.svg?branch=master)](https://travis-ci.org/yasuflatland-lf/damascus)

 Damascus is a Liferay Blade tool extension for generating scaffoldings of Service builder portlet with CRUD functionality based on a configuration json file, base.json.
-For more detailed usage, pleaase see https://github.com/yasuflatland-lf/damascus/wiki
+For more detailed usage, please see https://github.com/yasuflatland-lf/damascus/wiki

-The list of what Damascus automaticaly generate is as follows
+The list of what Damascus automatically generate is as follows
 * CRUD functionality with a model
     * CRUD api / corresponding jsp pages
-    * Document & Librarly access field (if you have a corresponding field in base.json)
+    * Document & Library access field (if you have a corresponding field in base.json)
-    * Assets reqired field (if you have a corresponding field in base.json)
+    * Assets required field (if you have a corresponding field in base.json)
 * Workflow
 * Trashbox
 * Search